Fixes

 - Fixing touch dragging for firefox browsers #1296.
 A recent firefox bug causes

-which is fine for our use case.
+touchmoveevents incaptureevent listeners to be broken.
+I have created a firefox bug report.
+As a workaround we are using noncapturelisteners fortouchmovewhich is fine for our use case.
 Thanks @kamilmoskal for reporting the problem - Fixing issue where dragging in

-was not mocked correctly #1297.
+jsdomcould cause an error to be thrown ifgetComputedStylewas not mocked correctly #1297.
 See alexreardon/css-box-model#9 - Fixing

-error #1294.
+flowerror #1294.
 Thanks heaps @TrySound!

 Engineering health